misha1350/trash-compactor/README.md

   - Check error handling paths

 ### Long-term Goals (v0.x.x)
-- Create a 1-click/unattended mode of operation
+- Create a 1-click/unattended mode of operation:
   - Automatically discover large folders (replacing WizTree and having to manually scour through folders)
   - Avoiding compressing specific folders, such as ones mentioned in short-term goals
   - Make life easier for The Greatest Technicians That Have Ever Lived